 Observe narwhals and polar bears on the prowl for seals

-After breakfast and an orientation from Parks Canada, meet your guides on the beach in preparation for your departure to our camp on Eclipse Sound.
-Travelling to the Arctic Safari Camp by qamutik (a traditional Inuit wooden sled with suspension or foam padded seats pulled behind a snowmobile), experience the exhilaration of gliding across the ice.
-The journey’s time will vary depending on ice conditions but will include tea and coffee stops.
-Our Arctic Safari Camp will be set up a few kilometres back from the floe edge (conditions permitting).
+After breakfast, participate in an orientation from Parks Canada then meet your guides on the beach in preparation for your departure to our camp on Eclipse Sound.
+Traveling to our Arctic Safari Camp by qamutik (a traditional Inuit wooden sled with suspension or foam padded seats pulled behind a snowmobile), you will experience the exhilaration of gliding across the ice.
+The journey’s time will vary depending on the ice

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.